 “Being rigid in our beliefs and harsh in our judgments only leads to inflexibility in life.
 This makes any kind of adjustment to situations and conditions all the more difficult.”

-“You may have notices that we have never discussed forgiveness.
+“You may have noticed that we have never discussed forgiveness.
 Forgiveness is not a concept of the All.
 Forgiveness implies judgment.
 Forgiveness implies right and wrong.
 Your Western culture and religions have created the concepts of sin and forgiveness as a way of controlling people’s minds.
 Judgment was created in this way.
 (You must understand judgment as being different from discernment.
 Discernment is an important skill to develop.)
 There is no place for judgment.
 The concepts of sin and forgiveness and redemption are not concepts borne out of Love.
 Love is within each one of you, bestowing mercy upon you in each moment of your existence.”
 [As voiced by Spirit.]

 “Develop your craft.
 Take the journey.
 Light the light.
 Dance the dance.
 Be Love.”